 Budapest city vs. all of Hungary

-- Only Budapest, 2-4 days: small data plan, sufficient and economical.
+- Budapest only, 2-4 days: small data plan, sufficient and without overspending.

-- Budapest + other areas of Hungary: full country plan so you don't lose coverage outside the capital.
+- Budapest + other areas of Hungary: a plan with more data margin is advisable so you don't run out outside the capital.

 How to get it ready before flying

-Preparing it takes minutes and removes the only friction point of the trip.
+Preparing it takes minutes and removes the only real point of friction on the trip.
 Follow this order:

-- Confirm your mobile supports eSIM (most recent mid-range and high-end phones).
+- Confirm that your mobile supports eSIM (most recent mid-range and high-end phones).

 - Purchase the plan and receive the QR by email.

-- Scan the QR and install the profile at home, with Wi-Fi.
+- Scan the QR and install the profile at home, with Wi-Fi, before heading to the airport.

-- Upon landing at Ferihegy, activate the eSIM's data and its roaming.
+- Upon landing at Ferihegy, activate the eSIM data and its roaming from the settings.

 Frequently asked questions